New Zealand Company: Treaty of Waitangi

-The New Zealand Company had long expected intervention by the British Government in its activities in New Zealand, and this finally occurred following the signing of the Treaty of Waitangi on 6 February 1840.
-The treaty granted governance rights to the British Crown, while under its so-called pre-emption clause, Māori were prohibited from selling land to anyone but the Government and its agents.
-Lieutenant-Governor Hobson immediately froze all land sales and declared all existing purchases invalid pending investigation.
-The treaty put the New Zealand Company in a very difficult position.
-It did not have enough land to satisfy the arriving settlers and it could no longer legally sell the land it claimed it owned.
+The Treaty of Waitangi gave the Crown a pre-emption right to purchase any Māori land being sold.
+Hobson began reviewing all earlier Maori land sales.

 Under instructions from the Colonial Office, Hobson was to set up a system in which much of the revenue raised from the sale of land to settlers would be used to cover the costs of administration and development, but a portion of the funds would also be used to send emigrants to New Zealand.
 That plan, says historian Patricia Burns, was further proof of the "pervasive influence of the Wakefield theory".

 In April the Rev. Henry Williams was sent south by Hobson to seek further signatures to the treaty in the Port Nicholson area.
 He was forced to wait for 10 days before local chiefs would approach him and blamed their reluctance to sign the treaty on pressure by William Wakefield.
 On 29 April, however, Williams was able to report that Port Nicholson chiefs had "unanimously" signed the treaty.
 William Wakefield was already strongly critical of both the treaty and Williams and repeatedly attacked the missionary in the company's newspaper for his "hypocrisy and unblushing rapaciousness".